-The Program Narrative attachment should include also the following sections:
+The Program Narrative should also include the following sections:

 Activities to be funded.
-The program narrative should describe each and all of the tasks to be funded with FY 2014 NARIP funds over the project period outlined under Program Goals.
-All proposed tasks should demonstrate the intent of this program to improve the completeness, automation, and transmittal of records used by the NICS to state and federal systems.
+The program narrative should describe each task to be funded with FY 2015 NARIP funds over the project period outlined under Program Goals.
+All proposed tasks should demonstrate the program's intent to improve the completeness, automation, and transmittal of records used by the NICS to state and federal systems.
 Dollar amounts must be included for each funded task.
 Applications must specifically address the priority area regarding submission of mental health information to NICS (as outlined on page 7).

 Compatibility with other systems.
-The application should describe the extent to which proposed activities are compatible with current NCIC, NICS, IAFIS, and other applicable statewide or regional criminal justice information sharing standards or plans, including state anti-terrorism plans.
+The application should describe the extent to which proposed activities are compatible with current NCIC, NICS, Next Generation Identification (NGI; formerly IAFIS), and other applicable statewide or regional criminal justice information sharing standards or plans, including state anti-terrorism plans.

 Coordination.
 The administering agency should coordinate efforts with relevant emergency management task forces and agencies to ensure that records development activities are compatible with security measures for preventing acts of terrorism.
 NARIP activities will be coordinated with other OJP efforts authorized and funded under CITA.
-To encourage coordination and information sharing among criminal justice systems, all OJP awards supporting information technology development require that a description of the project be submitted to the state Information Technology Point of Contact (POC), if one has been designated.
-A copy of the correspondence can be submitted as part of Other Attachments (see below) or sent directly to BJS prior to accessing funds.
-There is no requirement that the point of contact concur with the information technology project.
+To encourage coordination and information sharing among criminal justice systems, all OJP awards supporting information technology development require that a description of the project be submitted to the state Information Point of Contact (POC), if one has been designated.
+A copy of the correspondence can be submitted as a separate attachment or sent directly to BJS prior to accessing funds.
+There is no requirement that the POC concur with the information technology project.
 The intent of this condition is to facilitate communication within the state.
-Tribal applicants should provide documentation that activities proposed for funding will be coordinated with a tribal consortia, state, or directly with the FBI.
+Tribal applicants should provide documentation that activities proposed for funding will be coordinated with a tribal consortia, a state, or directly with the FBI.